wondasom/clue-user-survey/README.md

 ## 🎨 Design Requirement

 ### The website should

-- be single page application
+- [x] be single page application
-- follow mobile-first approach
+- [x] follow mobile-first approach
+- [ ] have responsive design
-- have minimum clicks
+- [x] have minimum clicks
-- display the results of a user interview
+- [x] display interview results with visual presentations
-- have basic information of the Clue
+- [ ] have basic information of the Clue
-- have visual consistency with the Clue
+- [x] have visual consistency with the Clue using the same color palette and the official logo
+- [ ] be deployed successfully

 ## 💁🏻‍♀️ Overview